 BEST OF KERRY

 KFF has previously featured successful shorts such as the Oscar® short-listed “Head over Heels” in 2012 and the 2014 Oscar® winner “Mr Hublot” and 2016 Oscar® winner "STUTTERER".
 Three short films that screened at KFF in 2017 are nominated for the IFTA awards in 2018.
-'The Silent Child' which screened at KFF17 is nominated in the short narrative film category at the 2018 Oscar® ceremony.
+'The Silent Child' which screened at KFF17 won the short narrative film category at the 2018 Oscar® ceremony.